Q. What does a "good" outline look like? What does a full-sentence outline look like? How do I create one?

 An outline is a tool used to organize written ideas about a topic or thesis into a logical order.
 Outlines arrange major topics, subtopics, and supporting details.
 Writers use outlines when writing their papers in order to know which topic to cover in what order.
 Outlines for papers can be very general or very detailed.
 Check with your instructor to know which is expected of you.
-Below are some examples of different outlines.
-You can also learn more by watching the short video.
+Here are some examples of different outlines.
+You can also learn more by watching the short video below.

 The most common type of outline is an alphanumeric outline, or an outline that uses letters and numbers in the following order: